minoki/cluttex/README.md

-ClutTeX: Convenient Little Utility for Tidying TeX execution
+ClutTeX: Process LaTeX document without cluttering your directory
 =====

-ClutTeX is a utility that lets you process your (La)TeX document without cluttering your working directory.
+ClutTeX is a program to automatically process your LaTeX document.

-It automatically re-runs (La)TeX program to resolve cross-references and everything.
+If necessary, it re-runs (La)TeX program to resolve cross-references and everything.

+One of its main feature is that, it does not clutter your working directory (but the final `.pdf` file is still produced for you).

 Usage
 -----